A deadly storm hits Fiji

 The family received a tent where they were able to use until they were able to start rebuilding their home.
 In addition to the tent, they also received the essential items needed to help them return to normal life such as kitchen utensils, solar lights and a water filter.

-Cyclones explained
+Cyclones Explained

 On the road to recovery